Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1-32: ON, the number of Tanks that will spawn.
 			"Regular Amount"			"0"

+			// Check for the survivor team's overall status before spawning Tanks on non-finale maps.
+			// Note: Do not change this setting if you are unsure of how it works.
+			// --
+			// Add up numbers together for different results.
+			// --
+			// Minimum: 0
+			// Maximum: 31
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1: Half of the survivors must be alive.
+			// 2: Most of the alive survivors must be healthy.
+			// 4: Most of the alive survivors must have some ammo in their primary weapons.
+			// 8: Half of the alive survivors must have a throwable, pack, or medicine.
+			// 16: The overall team health must be more than half of the max team health.
+			"Regular Check"				"0"

 			// The delay in seconds before the regular wave spawner starts.
 			// Note: The delay starts after a survivor leaves the saferoom.
 			// --